Rainymy/volumize/tracker.md

 - [ ] Client detect if there is multiple server instances running.
     - Dropdown menu to select the server instance.
 - [ ] Setup firewall rule for windows (allow "public" to "private" network)
+- [ ] Exit to tray option is missing from tray manu option.

 ## ================ Todo ================